 If you are considering breast reconstruction, you are faced with making very personal decisions during an emotional time.
 It's essential that you engage the support of a team of caring medical professionals, and that your breast reconstruction surgeon is an accomplished specialist who can guide you through your options.
 At Houston Plastic and Reconstructive Surgery, we truly care about the physical and emotional well-being of our patients.

 Women preparing for a lumpectomy or mastectomy to treat or prevent breast cancer in the Houston area, or who have already undergone the surgery, can learn more about their breast reconstruction options by requesting a consultation online to meet with us.
 You can also call our practice at (281) 282-9555 to schedule an appointment.
-Women visit us in Houston and Webster for breast reconstruction from Pearland and Clear Lake, TX and other nearby communities.
+Women visit us in Houston, Pearland, and Webster for breast reconstruction from Clear Lake, TX and other nearby communities.

 If you have decided to have one or both breasts reconstructed, you and your surgeon will discuss the timing of your procedure, which can either be immediate or delayed.

 Once the timing of the reconstructive procedure is decided, your surgeon will explain the various techniques available to reconstruct the breast.